MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsCallingPolicy.md

 ```

 ### -MusicOnHoldEnabledType
 Setting this parameter allows you to turn on or turn off the music on hold when a caller is placed on hold.

+Valid options are:
+- Enabled: Music on hold is enabled.
+This is the default.
+- Disabled: Music on hold is disabled.
-It is turned on by default.
-Valid options are Enabled, Disabled, and UserOverride.
-For now, setting the value to UserOverride is the same as Enabled.
+- UserOverride: For now, setting the value to UserOverride is the same as Enabled.

 ```yaml
 Type: String